elvinos/AppDesignReport/LatestBuild/ReportSections/sectionbuild.md

 ## Client Requirements

 The primary requirements of the IXN website were highlighted in the first meeting with Dr Yun Fu.
 The client explained that the aim of the Industry Exchange Network website is to encourage new industry partners to join the programme.
-Therefore, new website had to be a high quality example of what the department is capable of and the following features were required by the client:
+Therefore, the new website had to be a high-quality example of what the department is capable of while employing the following requirements:

 -    High quality and professional design
 -    Fully responsive website